sgorgun/filter-by-predicate-interfaces/README.md

     - the `FilterByDigit` method, which takes an array of integers as a parameter and, based on it, forms a new array only from those elements that contain the given digit;
     - the `FilterByPalindromic` method, which takes an array of integers as a parameter and, based on it, forms a new array only from those elements that are palindromes.
-    _When implementing these methods, follow the suggested patterns._
+    _When implementing these methods, follow the suggested skeletons._

 - Analyze the resulting methods:
     - what part of their code is the same?